nhargy/data3cs/studies/water_ref/STUDY.md

 Name | Contents
 --- | ---
 coll1 | Overnight scan of H2O (01/08 -> 02/08) at 420nm
+coll2 | Weekend scan (Restarted at measurement num:) coll3 | Sunday morning scan after refilling water

 ## Discussion and Results

+The signal started going UP as the water was being evaporated - once I refilled the water I got the same signal as before.